3rd edition as of August 2022

 Section Learning Objectives

-- Describe psychopharmacological treatment options for schizophrenia spectrum disorders.
+- Describe psychopharmacological treatment options for schizophrenia spectrum and other psychotic disorders.

-- Describe psychological treatment options for schizophrenia spectrum disorders.
+- Describe psychological treatment options for schizophrenia spectrum and other psychotic disorders.

-- Describe family interventions for schizophrenia spectrum disorders.
+- Describe family interventions for schizophrenia spectrum and other psychotic disorders.

 While a combination of psychopharmacological, psychological, and family interventions is the most effective treatment in managing schizophrenia symptoms, rarely do these treatments restore a patient to premorbid levels of functioning (Kurtz, 2015; Penn et al., 2004).
 Although more recent advancements in treatment for schizophrenia appear promising, the disease itself is still viewed as one that requires lifelong treatment and care.